ppy/osu-wiki/wiki/Tournaments/Official_support/en.md

 ### Can a player who has been eliminated from play in my tournament join the staff after the fact and not cause problems? {#player-join-staff}

-Generally no, unless the role they are assuming is not one that could conceivably alter the outcome of the tournament.
+If we are going by the above definition of “staff”, then the answer is no. The role they would assume could conceivably influence the outcome of the tournament.
 A player may conclude play in your tournament and join as a commentator, for example, but not as a referee, organizer, or anything further.

+### What should I do if a player in my tournament gets restricted? {#player-restriction}

+In the unlikely event that a player becomes restricted during the course of the tournament, you may need to replay certain matches where they were involved in order to preserve the competitive integrity of the tournament.
+Tournament organizers should contact the account support team to receive information and guidance on these (hopefully rare) cases.

 ### Why can't badges be awarded to recurring monthly (or weekly) tournaments? {#recurring-contests}